Proposal: SPC Idea Bank

 Although the Lobbies & Grounds Project as originally envisioned won't be pursued, there are elements that are worth considering!
 The private gated playground behind building #4 hinders the smooth flow of pedestrians across our property between the Building #3 / #4 courtyard to Hester Street.

-Treacherous Stairway Behind J-Section
+Treacherous Staircase Behind J-Section

 All